-Figure 2.9: The RDM 6300 Module with an external antena connected directly to the module [13].
+Figure 2.9: The RDM 6300 Module with an external antenna connected directly to the module.[13]

 2.4 WEBSITE, HOSTING AND SERVER

 In order to prove that the Vending Machine could operate with a website, an interactive and functional website would be needed.
 The model used for the website will be a LAMP archetypal structure, or Stack, as this is a very popular implementation of a web server.
-LAMP is an acronym for Linux, the operating system, Apache, the web server, Mysql, the database server and PHP, the scipting language used, all of which are open source [15].
+LAMP is an acronym for Linux, the operating system, Apache, the web server, Mysql, the database server and PHP, the scripting language used, all of which are open source.
+[15]

 2.4.1 The Web server: Apache vs. Nginx

 In order to host a functional website, a web server must be used.
-Although a LAMP stack was originally favored, other web servers were considered.
+Although a LAMP stack was originally favoured, other web servers were considered.
 The major alternative was Nginx as it has some benefits over Apache.
-Its main advantage and selling point is that it can handle more connections concurrently than Apache, so for a heavy-duty website Nginx is necessary [16].
+Its main advantage and selling point is that it can handle more connections concurrently than Apache, so for a heavy-duty website Nginx is necessary.[16]
 However, Apache was chosen over Nginx as Apache is a more popular web server with widespread popularity and because the website required will not have a high client base.
 Netcraft do a survey every month, posting the results at the end of each month.
 Lately they have been getting responses from 1 billion sites, giving credibility to the survey.
 According to the survey, as of the end of August, Apache has the majority share in active web sites due to its continued support, with a market share of about 46% compared to Nginx or Microsoft’s 22% and 10% respectively.
 These figures were taken from the latest data as shown in Figure 2.10.
-Although it has shown a steady decline in market share since 2011, it is still the leader in web servers [17].
+Although it has shown a steady decline in market share since 2011, it is still the leader in web servers.[17]
 This means the support and knowledge base will be abundant, making using Apache easier to troubleshoot over Nginx, the primary contender.
 Below is a graph showing the market shares of each web server program over the past 8 years.

 Apache translates a url that is attached to an IP address and fetch files related to that IP address, returning them to the browser or program that the IP request came from.
 This can also be a program, were the server will execute the program requested and return the output.
 This is all done through a protocol called HTTP (Hypertext Transfer Protocol), which allows the browser to place a request in a manner that the server will understand, similar to a protocol used to communicate between micro-controllers.
-More specifically, for Apache these are files stored on the computer the LAMP stack is installed on and in a directory that Apache is directed to [18, 19].
+More specifically, for Apache these are files stored on the computer the LAMP stack is installed on and in a directory that Apache is directed to.
+[18, 19]